hydrokat/array.prototype.move/readme.md

 ##Acknowlegements
-Taken from Reid's accepted answer from [the most popuplar stackoverlow post on this topic](http://stackoverflow.com/questions/5306680/move-an-array-element-from-one-array-position-to-another).
+Taken from Reid's accepted answer from [the most popular stackoverlow post on this topic](http://stackoverflow.com/questions/5306680/move-an-array-element-from-one-array-position-to-another).
 All credit goes to Reid.
 I've not changed his code at all.